-We plan to pursue higher-margin commercial energy projects and continue to shift our federal, state, and local government contract base to increase margins.
-In light of recent oil price increases, the impact of those increases on the prices of other forms of energy, and the need for both governments and industry to react to these conditions, we view the energy industry as a particularly attractive market for us over the next decade, and we have strong global client relationships in this market.
+We plan to pursue higher-margin commercial projects and continue to shift our federal, state, and local government contract base to increase margins.
+In addition, we are expanding into other higher-margin commercial projects related to air transportation, climate change, and other environmental issues.
+In light of recent oil price increases, their impact on other forms of energy, and the need for government and industry to react to these conditions, we view the energy industry as a particularly attractive market for us over the next decade, and we have strong global client relationships in this market.
 Historically, our margins on engagements in this market have been higher than those in our government business.
 We believe the size and scope of these assignments will grow in the future due to the major changes facing the energy industry.
 In addition, we will continue our efforts in federal, state, and local government markets to shift our contract mix from cost-based contracts toward fixed-price contracts and time-and-materials contracts, both of which, in our experience, typically offer higher margins.